 When you buy or lease a new car or truck, the vehicle starts to depreciate in value the moment it leaves the car lot.
-In fact, most cars lose 20 percent of their value within one year.
-Standard auto insurance policies cover the depreciated value; in other words, insurance pays the current market value of the vehicle.
-If you finance the purchase of a new car and only put down a small deposit down, the amount of the loan may exceed the market value of the vehicle in its early years of ownership.
-Gap insurance is available to cover the “gap” between what a vehicle is worth and what you owe on it.
+In fact, most cars lose 20 percent of their value within a year.
+Standard auto insurance policies cover the depreciated value of a car—in other words, a standard policy pays the current market value of the vehicle at the time of a claim.

 It’s a good idea to consider buying gap insurance for your new car or truck purchase if you:

-While the car dealer may offer to sell you gap insurance on your new vehicle, most car insurers offer it—and it typically costs much less.
+Your car dealer may offer to sell you gap insurance on your new vehicle.
+However, most car insurers also offer it, and they typically charge less than the dealer.
 On most auto insurance policies, including gap insurance with collision and comprehensive coverage adds only about $20 a year to the annual premium.

 Get more financial reassurance—protect yourself from uninsured motorists.